Patternslib/Patterns/push/README.txt

 There is a configuration in this folder which allows you to start up the dev server for the websocket connection including a rethinkdb instance.

-No start the websocket serever
+Now start the websocket serever

 > hz serve --dev